AngelRodRo/Seedman/readme.md

 }
 ```

-But there are some properties name, it won't identify according to the name and generate a random string or it depending of the type defined in the seeder can be a number or array (length = 5).
+But, there are some properties name, it won't identify according to the name and generate a random string or it depending of the type defined in the seeder can be a number or string array (length = 5).